 Separate eggs and put 4 yolks in a large heat-proof mixing bowl with 1/2 cup sugar and 1 tsp vanilla extract.
 Whisk to combine.
-Place bowl over the saucepan of boiling water, and whisk until thickened, hot to the touch and lightened in color.
+Place bowl over the saucepan of boiling water, and whisk until thickened, hot to the touch and lightened in color (about 4 minutes).
 Remove from heat.
 Use a spatula to stir chocolate mixture into the egg mixture, mixing until blended.

 Place 4 whites in a third medium bowl.
 Beat until foamy.
 Gradually add 1 Tbsp sugar and continue beating until medium peaks form.
 Fold egg whites into the batter one third at a time, fully incorporating between each addition.
 Once all egg whites are in, stop folding when mousse is smooth and even in color.

 Divide mousse between 8 (4oz) ramekins, cover and refrigerate at least 2 hours or ideally overnight.